 The 5GS should support authorization mechanism for the exposed energy related information.

 The 5GS should enable granular level access control to be able to restrict and control the flow of energy related information.

+Every NF shall confirm user consent check before any energy related information exposure.

+The user consent parameters related to energy information exposure (at granular level) shall be stored in the UDM/UDR as subscription data.

 Editor’s note: Further requirements are FFS.